Advice on how to verify HP or EDS employment

 1. Earnings Statement or W-2.
 Make a copy of an appropriate Earnings Statement or W-2 from those in your records.
 Because a photocopy is easily forged, this may not be acceptable to the potential employer, financial institution, or government agency.
 How to obtain your annual W-2 or final Earnings Statement

 2. Equifax "Work Number" service.
 Have the potential employer, financial institution, or government agency contact HP's official source for this information -- a company called "The Work Number" (part of the Equifax credit reporting agency.)
-(EDS also used the same company -- as do most of the Fortune 500.)
+EDS also used the same company -- as do most of the Fortune 500.
+This is not related to your ADP payroll account or any other account.

 The database contains what was reported as each paycheck was issued.
 Therefore, your employment history may be scattered across several different "employer codes."
 (For example, if you joined HP as part of an acquisition or merger, your earlier employment is normally listed under the name of the predecessor company.)

-Many different HP-related employer codes in the system:
+There are many different HP-related employer codes in the system.

 3. Letter from the company.
-If your situation requires an official letter from the employer, the official HP instructions (given above) provide an email contact for that.
-Members report that HP emails you a pdf file of a letter documenting your dates of employment, last job title, and -- if requested -- salary.
+If your situation requires an official letter from the employer, the official HP instructions provide an email contact for that (see "Links to Official HP Instructions" at top of this page) Members report that HP emails you a pdf file of a letter documenting your dates of employment, last job title, and -- if requested -- salary.
 For an exempt employee, the HP letter gives an annual salary figure (including any target incentive for a salesperson); for non-exempt it gives the hourly rate.
 If you worked at a company that HP acquired, be sure to mention the company name in your note to HP.

 © 2017 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time.
 Not officially endorsed or supported.